apache/airflow/chart/UPDATING.rst

 Changes in webserver and  flower networkPolicy
 """"""""""""""""""""""""""""""""""""""""""""""

-``webserver.networkPolicy.ingress.ports`` and ``flower.networkPolicy.ingress.ports`` moved away from named port to port number to avoid issues with openshift
+``webserver.networkPolicy.ingress.ports`` and ``flower.networkPolicy.ingress.ports`` moved away from named port to port number to avoid issues with OpenShift.

 Airflow Helm Chart 1.3.0
 ------------------------